 - How to vote by mail [PDF 6.2MB] [DOCX 50KB]

-Our AUSLAN video explains what to expect at a polling place and how to correctly complete a ballot paper.
+- What to expect at a polling place and how to correctly complete a ballot paper

 Contacting the AEC if you are deaf or hard of hearing